Sheshkon/web_tetris/README.md

 # Web tetris game
 Resizable tetris in web browser is an addition to the desktop version. </br>
+This Tetirs offers the ability to play offline, and store game results.
+Awesome!

 Desktop version includes:
 * [Telegram bot support](https://t.me/tetris_game_tetris_bot?start=null);